ComGPT: Detecting Local Community Structure with Large Language Models: Experiments

 \subsubsection{Evaluation metrics}

-The evaluation metrics Fscore \cite{F1} and Jaccard \cite{Jaccard} are used to evaluate the detected communities.
-For an overlapped seed node, all the communities it belongs to are integrated as a real local community.
-Fscore is the harmonic mean of precision and recall.
+The evaluation metrics Jaccard \cite{Jaccard} and Fscore \cite{F1} are used to evaluate the detected communities.
+Their formulas are as follows.

+where $C_{\text{Found}}$ is the local community that the algorithm discovers, and $C_{\text{True}}$ is the real local community to which the given starting node belongs.
 The values of Fscore and Jaccard are between 0 and 1.
 The larger value implies a better algorithm performance.
+For an overlapped seed node, all the communities it belongs to are integrated as a real local community.